Girl tied to bed posts in home with two dead bodies chewed herself free from restraints, investigators say

 Abbett declined to say if her family had been located or not.

-Reyes was located Monday in the Auburn area by U.S. Marshalls and taken into custody.
+Reyes was located Monday in the Auburn area by U.S. Marshals and taken into custody.
 He remains behind bars in Tallapoosa County, on no bond, pending the additional charges.

 Tuesday, yellow crime scene tape still surrounded the mobile home.
 Tallapoosa County Sheriff’s investigators remained at the scene.
 The FBI and Department of Homeland Security are also involved in the investigation.